Firm Registrations:

 Abraham & Co., Inc. is a Washington State registered Investment Adviser and Broker Dealer.
-The Firm is also registered in the states of IL, ID, CA, TX & UT
+The Firm is also registered in the states of IL, ID, CA, TX, FL, IN, UT

 The registration status of the Firm and its representatives may, and does, change from time to time.
 Interested parties are directed to consult FINRA’s BrokerCheck for current registration status.
 The Firm may not conduct business in states in which it is not registered.